mrflint5/CODSOFT/README.md

  Build a model to detect fraudulent credit card transactions.
 Use a dataset containing information about credit card transactions, and experiment with algorithms like Logistic Regression, Decision Trees, or Random Forests to classify transactions as fraudulent or legitimate.

- Note : Csv File Is Taken From Kaggle https://www.kaggle.com/ change path to csv(Macintosh)
+ Note : Csv File Is Taken From https://www.kaggle.com/ change path to csv(Macintosh)